Wideopen

-Wideopen, also occasionally spelled Wide Open, is a village in the North Tyneside metropolitan borough of Tyne and Wear, England, around 5 mi north of Newcastle.
+Wideopen, also occasionally misspelled as Wide Open, is a village in the North Tyneside metropolitan borough of Tyne and Wear, England, around 5 mi north of Newcastle.

 Wideopen adjoins the settlements of Seaton Burn, Brunswick Village and Hazlerigg.
 The village straddles the historic Great North Road, formerly the A1 trunk road, but is now bypassed by a new alignment of the A1 immediately to the west.
 The village lies in an area with a strong mining history and had its own colliery.
 Weetslade Country Park, to the east of the village, is reclaimed from an extensive area of coal mining activity.

 In 2012 work commenced on the building of a new housing estate by Bellway homes, called Five Mile Park.
 It is located to the east of the Great North Road, between Lockey Park and Weetslade Country Park.
-The name refers to the distance from the centre of Newcastle – similarly there is a Three Mile Inn to the south, and a Six Mile Bridge to the north.
+The name refers to the distance from the centre of Newcastle; similarly, there is a Three Mile Inn to the south, and a Six Mile Bridge to the north.